Muslim Gurjars: Punjab, India

 In the Indian state of Punjab Gujjars are mostly found in the Kandi region that covers the districts of Ludhiana, Tarn Taran, Hoshiarpure, Gurdaspur, Mohali, Rupnagar, and Nawanshahr.
 Beside Kandi region their population is also found in Amritsar, Bathinda and Malerkotla, Dasuya, and Pathankot districts.
 They are mostly Muslim some are Sikh and Hindu.
 In Punjab they belong to settled class of Punjabi farmers.
 In recent years some Muslim Gujjars are also migrated from Jammu and Kashmir.

 In Kandi region there are total one hundred fifty five settlements and one hundred eighteen are of Gujjars.

 Before the partition of Punjab in 1947, Gurdaspur became part of Indian Punjab eighty villages of the Muslim Gujjars migrated from Gurdaspur to Sialkot in Punjab, Pakistan.
 Some other Muslim Gujjars from other districts of Punjab, India migrated to Pakistani Punjab and settled in Sheikhupura and Sargodha districts.

 In Punjab along with Hindu and Sikh Gujjars, they are listed in Other backward classes list of the State government.

+In 1951 census, the total Gurjar population in Punjab, India was 4,37,706.
+As per same census, 66.62% of the Gurjars followed Islam, while 33.38% were Hindus.
+The total Muslim Gujjar population was 2,91,601, (out of Punjab's total population of 91,60,500).

+Historical population

+Population of Muslim Gujjars recorded in different census reports of Indian Punjab.

 Ladakh

-The Muslim Gujjars and Bakarwal communities in Ladakh are traditionally pastoralists, grazing livestock in areas like Rangdum.
-Recently, disputes over land encroachment and unauthorized construction have arisen.
+The Muslim Gujjars and Bakarwal communities in Ladakh are miniority ethnic-group in areas like Rangdum in Indian administrated Union territory of Ladakh.
+Recently, disputes over land encroachment and unauthorised construction have arisen.
 In 2024, the Lieutenant Governor of Ladakh intervened to address these issues, including the illegal occupation of grazing land and the ongoing legal dispute over land rights in the region.

+Historical population

+Population of Muslim Gujjars recorded in different census reports of the British India for present-day Indian administrated Ladakh.

 Uttarakhand

 The Muslim Van Gujjars of Uttarakhand, with a population of around 70,000, are a semi-nomadic pastoral community living mainly in the Shivalik Hills, bordering Tibet.
 Traditionally herders, they practice transhumance, migrating with their buffalo herds between the foothills in winter and alpine pastures in summer.
 Known for being lactovegetarians, they rely solely on milk from their buffaloes.
 Despite the Indian Forest Rights Act of 2006 granting them forest land rights, they face conflicts with state authorities over access to reserved parks.
 The community distinguishes itself from other Gujjars by adopting the prefix "Van" ("forest-dwelling") in the 1980s.

+In the 1931 census, the total population of Gurjars in Indian state of Uttarakhand was 2,210, of which 1,397 were Muslims, making up 63.21% of the total Gurjar population.

+Historical population

+Population of Muslim Gujjars recorded in different census reports of the British India for present-day Indian state of Uttarakhand.